Skip to content

 GitHub Webhooks

 GitHub webhooks notify you about repository events like pushes, pull requests, and issues.
+The common pattern is the same: receive the webhook, verify it, enqueue a job.

 // GitHub webhook handler